TenzinJam/TailWind/notes.md

 [] using tailwindd css intellisense for autosuggestion of styling, such as colors, font, and others

 [] in Tailwind we do not need to manually create any media querries at all.

+[] If you do not specify the input file by adding "-i" in your script for build-css, then it will not work.
+The console will remind you to add "-i" in your script, and you should, because some tutorials will not have this additional "-i".
+I ran into a bug because this and got it resolved it as soon as I added the "-i"